ICAcap/ytb-notebook-ts/PRODUCT_ASSESSMENT.md

 ## 7. Suggested Order of Operations

-1. ~~Half day: basic per-user rate limiting on the PDF export routes, the YouTube title fetch, and note/video creation~~ — done 2026-07-20 (Upstash Redis, `utils/ratelimiter.ts`, four prefix-isolated per-surface limiters keyed on `userId`).
+1. ~~Half day: basic per-user rate limiting on the PDF export routes, the YouTube title fetch, and note/video creation~~ — done 2026-07-20.
-2. **Half day**: rewrite `README.md` with screenshots + a short architecture section, including the note-content-search feature and its search→timestamp-jump UX — it's now one of the more differentiated things in the app and should be shown, not just PDF export. (`LICENSE` already added — MIT.)
+2. ~~Half day: rewrite `README.md`~~ — done.
+3. ~~1 day: build the showcase homepage~~ — done (hero, feature rows, About, FAQ, CTA, footer, GSAP animation).
+4. ~~1 day: ship a way to demo without a Google login~~ — done, via the anonymous `/demo` route rather than the originally-planned share link.
+5. **1-2 hours**: swap `lib/puppeteerBrowser.ts` from `puppeteer` to `puppeteer-core` + `@sparticuz/chromium` — the one remaining code change, needed specifically because the deploy target is Vercel (see §3, §6).
-3. **Half day**: deploy to Vercel + Neon, smoke-test the golden path end to end on the live URL.
+6. **Half day**: deploy to Vercel + Neon, wire up the demo-account cleanup cron (already configured in `cron/vercel.json`, just needs the project connected), smoke-test the golden path — including `/demo` — end to end on the live URL.
-4. **1 day**: build the showcase homepage from the template/section sources above.
-5. **1 day**: ship the public read-only share link (Tier 1 feature) — now the single highest-leverage item on the whole list, because it turns "trust me, it works" into something a hiring manager can click.
-Content search being done removes the only other Tier 1 competitor for this slot.
-6. After that: pick one Tier 2/3 feature that's genuinely interesting to build, not the one that looks best on paper — genuine depth reads better than checklist completeness.
+7. After that: pick one Tier 2/3 feature that's genuinely interesting to build (collection-level notebook view, tagging, AI recap), not the one that looks best on paper — genuine depth reads better than checklist completeness.
+A dedicated read-only share link (distinct from `/demo`) is also worth revisiting if "share one specific video with someone" becomes a real use case.

 ---